top of page

 ABA Insurance companies approve these agreements when their existing network cannot meet the patient’s needs or when there are clear access barriers.

-For providers, a single case agreement allows you to continue working with your patient and be paid at the in-network rate instead of a lower out-of-network amount.
+For providers, a single-case agreement allows you to continue working with your patient and be paid at the in-network rate, rather than a lower out-of-network amount.

 How to Request a Single Case Agreement: Step-by-Step Guide for Providers